Voytovic/goit-js-hw-05/README.md

-# goit-js-hw-04
+# goit-js-hw-05

-This is my forth JS homework.
+This is my fifth JS homework.